jmannall/RoomAcoustiCpp/docs/dspclasses/buffer.md

-A resizeable buffer class for storing and manipulating audio or impulse response data.
+A resizable 1D buffer used for storing and manipulating audio samples and impulse responses.

-Provides element access, resizing, arithmetic operations, and validity checks.
+Most users will interact with RoomAcoustiC++ through the high-level API in [`Spatialiser/Interface.h`](../spatialiser/interface.md).
+This page documents lower-level details for advanced usage.

+`Buffer<>` is used in the API for audio submission (`SubmitAudio`), output retrieval (`GetOutput`), and for providing impulse responses (e.g., headphone EQ).

 - **Namespace:** `RAC::DSP`
 - **Header:** `DSP/Buffer.h`